Push Pull Control / Conduit Assemblies

 Push Pull Conduit Guide

 When engineering the right push pull control or conduit assembly, the picture below can help in choosing some standard fittings for the push pull control / conduit assembly.
-For most push pull controls, a MCT Solid Wire Core is ideal in providing control of the strength and rigidity of your push and pull application.
+There are a few different cable types, however, for most push pull controls, a MCT Solid Wire Core is ideal in providing control of the strength and rigidity of your push and pull application.
 Or, a 1×7, 1×19 strand cable can offer the rigidity with additional flexibility without compromising strength.

 Motion Control Technologies’ Conduit Fittings or bulkhead fittings can be used to secure the conduit portion of your assembly.
 Additionally, if you require threaded adjusters for snap groove fittings, we can offer a style custom for your application.
 We create Push Pull fittings and conduit guides in aligns with the following cable requirements: